terresolide/formater-auth-service-js/README.md

  ```

 ## Login page
- You must create a page in the same domain as your application
+ You must create a page in the same domain as your application.
- This is the redirect url configured with your identity provider
+ This is the **redirect** url configured with your identity provider
  ```html
    <script>
     function extractInfoFromURL (url) {